Many people have difficulty managing their money and, increasingly, are finding themselves in debt or at risk of being in debt.

 Face-to-face debt advice is the most traditional form of debt advice, and can often make the process easier.
 Speaking to an adviser in person allows them to run through your documents, easily obtain your consent to act on your behalf, and help with completing and signing forms.

 Your local Citizens Advice Bureau may have a specialist debt department and we recommend you contact them to find if they offer this service.
 To find your local Citizens Advice Bureau, visit the CAB website.

 There are many other reputable, free, face-to-face debt advice providers.
 You can find a local provider by visiting the Money Helper website.

 There are alternatives to the traditional face-to-face method of advice, including telephone advice.
 An advantage of this is that if you have difficulty getting out and around, you can receive the relevant advice from your own home.
 There can be challenges with getting help over the phone, including describing the contents of documents over the phone, or sending paperwork by post.

 However, for many people telephone advice can be a way in which you can still seek help and receive a quality service, but still keep some privacy.
 Accepting that you need help with debt or money issues is a very difficult thing to do.
 Asking for assistance is the first hurdle to overcome and an achievement in itself.
 To find a telephone based debt advice service, visit the Money Helper website.

 As technology has changed, so too has the way in which we can receive advice.
 Some organisations offer web chat, or online self-help tools to help you manage your debt.
 The adviser can be involved in your case in a more flexible way - this could depend on the tools available and your ability to manage your own case.

-If you feel you would like to seek advice using an online resource, you can find an organisation through the Money Advice Service website.
+If you feel you would like to seek advice using an online resource, you can find an organisation through the Money Helper website.